This International Women’s Day, U.S. anti-abortion laws violate human rights, groups say - NewsBreak

 “The Dobbs decision abandoned the constitutional right to abortion, violated U.S. legal obligations under treaties such as ICCPR [International Covenant on Civil and Political Rights], and exposed the fact that Roe was never enough,” said Lauren Wranosky, research and program associate at Pregnancy Justice, one of the signatories, in a statement .
 “Many will continue to be jailed, convicted, and sentenced to prison for having abortions, experiencing pregnancy losses, or giving birth to healthy babies.
 This destroys families, inflicts trauma, and targets the most vulnerable by replacing healthcare with criminalization.
 We know this humanitarian crisis will only get worse, and we demand that the U.S. government join international peers as a leader in securing reproductive justice for all.”

-And they stress that in the U.S., racial minorities and marginalized groups disproportionately face health and legal harms because of the policies enacted after the Supreme Court overturned Roe v.
-Wade .

-“ Dobbs is devastating for all people who can become pregnant, but it has had and will have an outsized impact on certain marginalized groups who already face documented discrimination within and outside the healthcare system,” the authors write.
-“This includes BIPOC women, people of diverse gender identities and sexual orientations, migrants, persons with disabilities, people who are low-income or living in poverty, children, and rural residents.
-These groups often have poorer health outcomes compared to other populations, Dobbs will worsen these disparities, since individuals who belong to these groups have fewer resources and face discrimination from the healthcare community.”

-The post This International Women’s Day, U.S. anti-abortion laws violate human rights, groups say appeared first on New Hampshire Bulletin .
+The post This International Women’s Day, U.S. anti-abortion laws violate human rights, groups say appeared first on Wisconsin Examiner .

 Comments / 0